Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Moduli components of irregular covers of surface scrolls

 Furthermore, if the cover is unobstructed, we know that there is a unique component of the moduli of surfaces of general type; in that case we would like to understand the geometry of this moduli component.
 Regarding surfaces $X$ of type $(1)_m$ and $(1')_m$, our result is as follows.

 \begin{theorem} Let $X$ be a surface of type $(1)_m$ or $(1')_m$.
-If $X$ is smooth or has $A_1$ singularities, then ${\bf Def}_{\varphi}$ and ${\bf Def}_X$ are smooth, where $\varphi$ is the canonical morphism of $X$, in particular $X$ is contained in a unique irreducible component of the moduli of surfaces of general type.
-Furthermore, for a given $m$, \begin{itemize} \item[(1)] There exists a unique irreducible component of the moduli of surfaces of general type $\mathcal{M}_{8m,1,2m+2}$ containing all surfaces of both types.
-This component is uniruled of dimension $8m+20$, and \item[(2)] the canonical morphism of a general element of this component is a two-to-one morphism onto its image which is a non-normal variety whose normalization is an elliptic ruled surface which is the projectivization of a rank two split vector bundle over an elliptic curve and has invariant $e = 0$.
+Then \begin{itemize} \item[(1)] the functors ${\bf Def}_{\varphi}$, where $\varphi$ is the canonical morphism of $X$, and ${\bf Def}_X$ are smooth.
+Hence in particular any $X$ of type $(1)_m$ or $(1')_m$ is contained in a unique irreducible component of the moduli of surfaces of general type; \item[(2)] there exists a unique irreducible component of the moduli of surfaces of general type $\mathcal{M}_{(8m,1,2m+2)}$ containing all surfaces of both types.
+This component is uniruled of dimension $8m+20$; and \item[(3)] the canonical morphism of a general element of this component is a two-to-one morphism onto its image which is a non-normal variety whose normalization is an elliptic ruled surface which is the projectivization of a rank two split vector bundle over an elliptic curve and has invariant $e = 0$.

 \end{itemize} \end{theorem}

 The situation is not as clean as the previous theorem for general surfaces of type $(2)_m$ for $m\geq 3$, even though the result is neat for $m=2$.
 In particular, we show the following.